New Korean Orthography: History

+Upon the 1945 liberation and division of Korea, the northern portion of Korea, the Soviet Civil Administration, used the same orthography as in the south: the Unified Hangul Orthography.
+Specifically, North Korea used the 1940 revision of it.

-After the establishment of the North Korean government in 1945, the North Korean Provisional People's Committee began a language planning campaign on the Soviet model.
+In 1945, the North Korean Provisional People's Committee began a language planning campaign on the Soviet model.
 Originally, both North Korean and South Korean Hangul script was based on the Unified Plan promulgated in 1933 under the Japanese.
 The goals of the independent North Korean campaign were to increase literacy, re-standardize Hangul to form a "New Korean" that could be used as a cultural weapon of revolution, and eliminate the use of Hanja (Chinese characters).
 The study of Russian was also made compulsory from middle school onward, and communist terminology—such as Workers' Party, People's Army, and Fatherland Liberation War—were rapidly assimilated into Korean.
 The ban on Hanja in 1949 (excepting parenthetical references in scientific and technical publications) was part of a language purification movement which sought to replace Sino-Korean vocabulary and loanwords from Japanese with native neologisms on the grounds that they were "reactionary" and separated the literary intelligentsia from the masses.
-New dictionaries, monolingual and bilingual Russian-Korean, were to be based on the concept of "self-reliance" (juche), place names and personal names modeled after Chinese naming practices were also purged and replaced with socialist concepts.
+New dictionaries, monolingual and bilingual Russian-Korean, were to be based on the concept of "self-reliance" (juche); place names and personal names modeled after Chinese naming practices were also purged and replaced with socialist concepts.